- GW Home

 - A minimum GPA of at least a 2.8 at the time of application.

-- All University Justices, Civility Educators, and Academic Integrity Council Members must attend training from Monday, August 24, 2015 – Friday, August 28, 2015.
+- All Academic Integrity Council Members must attend training from Monday, August 24, 2015 – Friday, August 28, 2015.
 Final Academic Integrity Council training dates will be announced later in the Spring 2015 semester.
 Candidates who are not able to attend will be removed from the selection process.
 No Exceptions.
 In addition, student leaders must participate in periodic training sessions scheduled throughout each semester.

 - A candidate’s academic and disciplinary record will be considered in the application process.
 In addition, applicants who violate University policy after the time of application or during their time of service may not be considered for a position or may be removed from a position.